Maxlinn/Maxlinn/README.md

 ## Education

 1. Bachelor's Degree in Computer Science, Beijing University of Posts and Telecommunications.
-    - Top schools of CS in China: A-Ranked(6/328) by the Ministry of Education, "Double First-Class" initiative(12/all) laureated.
+    - Top schools of CS in China: A-Ranked by the Ministry of Education, "Double First-Class" initiative laureated.
     - Acquired CS background, including *Data Structures, Operating System, Database System, etc.*
-2. Incoming master student of Artificial Intelligence, Renmin University of China.
+2. Master student of Artificial Intelligence, Renmin University of China.
     - Top schools of AI in China: Leading research agency of IR, NLP, CV and other AI-related topics.
     - Currently focusing on *multi-modality*, used to study *chatbots*.